 In the meantime, I wanted to share a preview of a few favorite photographs that have stood out so far.
 I can’t wait to share the rest.
 Stay tuned. -M

-Earlier this summer, I went hiking with my wedding clients Courtney and Josh for their Hyalite Canyon Portrait Photographic Experience outside of Bozeman, Montana.
+Earlier this summer, I went hiking with my wedding clients Courtney and Josh for their Hyalite Canyon Engagement Portraits outside of Bozeman, Montana.

 I met Courtney and her family a few years back when I photographed her sister Jenny’s wedding celebration here in Bozeman.

-While Courtney and Josh have only been dating the last two years, they have known each other since they were twelve-years-old.
+While Courtney and Josh have only been dating for the last two years, they have known each other since they were twelve years old.
 Josh admitted that he had a life-long crush on her when they were growing up together in Bozeman.

 As they were coming of age, he was her first kiss.
 They stayed friends.